sjcrewe/100-days-of-code/log.md

   2. FCC Algorithm challenges, coded in Sublime using Node.js for testing.

-**Thoughts:** Didn't have much cpare time today to work on the tribute page today, but managed to work through several code challenges on FCC.
+**Thoughts:** Didn't have much spare time today to work on the tribute page today, but managed to work through several code challenges on FCC.

 **Link to work:** [Twitter Entry](https://twitter.com/techcrewe/status/897904970342813696)